Please note that there is a separate FAQ for Creative Writing awards below.

 3. What do I do if I can’t access the Canvas page?

 If you are having trouble accessing the Canvas pages for individual awards, check your email inbox to see if you’ve received an invitation to join the Canvas Awards pages.
-If you haven’t, write from your Montclair State email address to Awards co-coordinators, Professor Jeffrey Miller or Professor Jeff Gonzalez.
+If you haven’t, write from your Montclair State email address to Awards co-coordinators, Professor Emily Cheng or Professor Jeff Gonzalez.
 Contact Professor David Galef for any creative writing queries.
 They can send you an invitation to join the Canvas group for the Awards.

 4. What file names should I use for my uploaded application materials?